mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

 The main challenge of the project is that the arms have to be able to remove a water line from the target assembly and then remove the isotope from the assembly.
 This would then be transported to a researcher so research can be done on it.
-This process would involve three parts and make the system more robust, April Tags were used on each to make detection and motion planning easier and more consistent.
+This process would involve three parts and to make the system more robust, AprilTags were used on each part to make detection and motion planning easier and more consistent.

 For the first half of the final demo, the system detects the target assembly and it starts the process by identifying the water line, disconnecting it, and placing it to the side with the UR5e.
 Then the UR16e would remove the target from where is located to allow for the removal of the isotope.
 The UR5e would then identify the isotope and go to its position and remove it.